A City on a Hill

 News of the discovery swept Europe, and despite the relatively tiny amount of gold he brought back, as well as a number of kidnapped natives, Columbus spun tales of miraculous lands abundant with ‘many spices, and great mines of gold’, promising his Spanish majesties ‘as much gold as they need … and as many slaves as they ask’.
 Such was the bounty on offer that a second expedition of seventeen ships and about 1,200 men was quickly launched on 3 November 1493.

 Before it left however the Spanish sought to legitimise their claim with a Bull of Papal approval.
-The 1479 Peace Treaty of Alcáçovas that had settled the War of the Castilian Succession between the Catholic Monarchs and Afonso V of Portugal had granted all land south of the Canaries to the Portuguese (largely on the grounds that no-one had much use for them at that time anyway), subsequently confirmed by the Papacy in the 1481 Aeterni regis bull.
+The 1479 Peace Treaty of Alcáçovas that had settled The War of the Castilian Succession between the Catholic Monarchs and Afonso V of Portugal had granted all land south of the Canaries to the Portuguese (largely on the grounds that no-one had much use for them at that time anyway), subsequently confirmed by the Papacy in the 1481 Aeterni regis bull.
 The Portuguese had already passed on Columbus's insane venture, but upon his return (he made landfall in Portugal before he did in Spain thanks to a storm that blew him into Lisbon on 4 March 1493) King John II was immediately more mindful of his rights over undiscovered lands in the Atlantic.

 Pope Alexander VI was a Spaniard, and moreover undergoing a spot of trouble with Ferdinand's cousin, the King of Naples, and was thus more than willing to extend the Spanish court every courtesy.
 Three bulls issued within two days undid Portugal's eternal kingdom with surprising speed: Inter Caetera (an impressive title meaning 'amongst other things') effectively granted to Spain any undiscovered (meaning unChristian) lands in the west.
 The Papal pronouncements were somewhat short on specifics however, so Spain and Portugal settled matters in the spring of 1494 with a treaty signed at the Spanish town of Tordesillas that divided the globe between them along a meridian (a line running from the North Pole to the South) halfway between the Portuguese Cape Verde islands and Columbus's discoveries.
 The world was theirs: they had but to reach out and take it.